john-magee/CommandQuery.Framing/README.md

     public override async Task<CommandResponse> Execute(CreateNewWidgetMessage createNewWidgetMessage)
     {
-        //do your work here
+        // do your work here

-        //publish your message accross the domain
+        // publish your message accross the domain DomainEventPublisher.Publish(new MessageHere());
-        DomainEventPublisher.Publish(new MessageHere());

         return CommandResponse.Okay();